Edgar H. Brown

 Edgar Henry Brown, Jr. (December 27, 1926 – December 22, 2021) was an American mathematician specializing in algebraic topology, and for many years a professor at Brandeis University.

 Life

 Brown was born in Oak Park, Illinois.
 He completed his bachelor's degree in mathematics at the University of Wisconsin in 1949.
 He completed his master's degree in mathematics at Washington State University in 1951.

 Career

 He completed his Ph.D. in mathematics at the Massachusetts Institute of Technology in 1954.
 His doctoral supervisor was George W. Whitehead, and his doctoral dissertation was on Finite Computability of the Homotopy Groups of Finite Groups.

-In 1962–63 he visited the Institute for Advanced Study in Princeton, New Jersey, and in 1964 he received the Guggenheim Fellowship.
+In 1962–63, he visited the Institute for Advanced Study in Princeton, New Jersey, and in 1964 he received the Guggenheim Fellowship.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1974 and a Fellow of the American Mathematical Society in 2012.

+He died on December 22, 2021, just before his 95th birthday, as a Professor Emeritus of Mathematics at Brandeis University.

 Contributions to mathematics

-He made numerous contributions to mathematics including:
+He made numerous contributions to mathematics, including: